doytsujin/docker-azul-jdk-8/README.md

 ## Launching The Image

-`docker-compose up` will launch the image allowing you to begin working on projects.
-The Docker Compose file is configured to mount your home directory into the container.
+`docker-compose up` will launch the image, show the JVM's version number and exit.

 # Troubleshooting